wesleytodd/signed-append-only-log/README.md

 // Create a log instance
 var log = createLog({
-  store: store, // See section on stores
+  // Optional, see section on stores
+  store: store,

-  signatory: signatory // See section on signatories });
+  // Optional, see section on signatories
+  signatory: signatory
+});

 // Write a log